Nail Dystrophies

 © Springer Science+Business Media

-Systemic nail deformities and dystrophies reference
+Systemic nail dystrophies references

 1. 1.
 Pitukweerakul S, Pilla S: Terry's nails and Lindsay's nails: Two nail abnormalities in chronic systemic diseases.
 J Gen Intern Med 31(8):970, 2016. doi: 10.1007/s11606-016-3628-z

-In psoriasis, nails may have a number of changes, including irregular pits, oil spots (localized areas of tan-brown discoloration), separation of part of the nail from the nail bed (onycholysis), and thickening and crumbling of the nail plate.
-Nail psoriasis is independently associated with treatment-resistant psoriatic disease and is a risk factor for development of psoriatic arthritis.
-Treatment of nail psoriasis is challenging, but immunomodulatory agents are the most effective (1, 2).
-Topical therapies can lead to modest improvement.
-Device-based therapies (eg, laser, light) need more study to judge their effectiveness.
+In psoriasis, nails may have a number of changes, including irregular pits, oil spots (localized areas of tan-brown discoloration), separation of a part of the nail from the nail bed (onycholysis), thickening and crumbling of the nail plate, red spots in the lunula, and splinter hemorrhages.
+Nail psoriasis may occur as an isolated phenomenon or as a feature of cutaneous psoriasis.
+Nail psoriasis is also a risk factor for development of psoriatic arthritis.

 Nail Psoriasis With Pitting and Discoloration